Tapas Bars in Barcelona: Exploring the Antiquity of Barcelona’s Gothic Quarter

 People stroll down a narrow alley in Barcelonas Gothic Quarter, surrounded by historic stone buildings and old-fashioned lanterns.

-Wander the hidden alleys of this neighborhood.
+Wander the hidden alleys of the Gothic Quarter neighborhood, and find hidden gems!

 A group listens to a tour guide with a red bag and notepad outside a historic stone building, likely in Barcelona.